Pesto tuna pasta is the perfect quick and easy weeknight meal.

 Step 6: Drain the water from the pasta.
 Add the pasta back to the pot.

 Step 7: Flake the tuna out of the can and add the tuna to the pasta (I don’t add the olive oil the tuna was packed in but you can if you would like to).

 Step 8: Add the sun dried tomatoes (no oil) and pesto to the pasta and stir well.
 Add ½ cup of the cooking liquid and stir well to emulsify the sauce so that it sticks to the pasta.

 IN THIS FREE EBOOK

 - Reserve some of the cooking liquid: If you are making this with pasta (vs. veggie noodles to be low carb/Whole30); you will want to reserve some of the starchy cooking liquid from the pasta before draining.
 I like to use a glass measuring cup with a good handle and reserve about ½ cup of the liquid.
 The starch in this liquid helps to create a really thick sauce that sticks to the pasta better.

 - Be sure to use enough pesto!
-Like I said, pesto is the star of this dish; you want to have enough that it can shine!
-I like to use at least 1 cup of pesto when adding it to a box of pasta.
+Since it is the star of this dish; you want to have enough that it can shine!
+I like to use at least 1 cup when adding it to a box of pasta.